KPRoche/quantum-raspberry-tie/README.md

 The system will pause for a few seconds, then run the code again (flashing the logo as it starts) to display a new result.
 You may trigger a new run sooner by pressing the SenseHat joystick in any direction.
 If you want to change which way on the display is "up" simply hold the Pi in the correct orientation until the logo displays as the cycle starts (the position is measured before sending the job).
 *If you specify one of the non-simulator backends using the **-b** option, the program will not run in a loop, but will instead exit after sending the quantum circuit to IBM Q and displaying the result once.
 This is to avoid burning up your "credits" in the IBM Q Experience.*

-In each cycle, the status of the backend is checked and printed to the console, as is the quantum circuit diagram, then the probability value and measured bit pattern of the most-frequent result wich is used for the display
+In each cycle, the status of the backend is checked and printed to the console, as is the quantum circuit diagram, then the probability value and measured bit pattern of the most-frequent result which is used for the display subroutine going out to the LED arrays and SVG rendering

 To stop the loop and exit execution, press and hold the joystick button on the SenseHat to any of the 4 sides.